Where Were You When They Closed the Banks?

 The meeting that followed was cordial, but ultimately unsuccessful.
 Murray gave the same answer Seidman had given: sorry, we can’t help.

 It was over for RISDIC.

 Next day, Whitehouse began camping out in a conference room at the DBR, the agency responsible for examining and supervising the RISDIC-insured institutions.
 Federal officials joined them as well.
 The Treasury Department, even the White House, was involved now, concerned that a bank failure in Rhode Island could spread a panic that might topple other institutions weakened by the Northeast’s faltering economy.
 For Whitehouse, the immediate task was to determine just how bad it was.
-Meanwhile, RISDIC officials tried to limp to January 1, so Sundlun, and not DiPrete – who had clearly checked out – could provide much needed leadership.
+Meanwhile, RISDIC officials tried desperately to limp to January 1, so Sundlun could provide the necessary leadership.